Positive Exposure | Museum

 Wheelchair users are the most affected by physical accessibility barriers, making them the primary group within the mobility disability community.
 For this project, we focused specifically on first-time wheelchair users visiting Positive Exposure as gallery guests.

-Problem Statement
+Problem Statement (Accessibility Critique)

 A Welcoming Space That Wheelchair Users Never Knew Was Welcoming